L3P3/minicraft/README.md

 Just ZLib license, I do not care too much about it.

-This game includes slightly modified textures from Minecraft, which is of course owned by Microsoft.
+This game uses slightly modified textures from Minecraft, which is of course owned by Microsoft.
 Since this is a purely educational project, I deem this fair use.